Google have to improve their structured data reporting

 Logo), our Logo reporting in Google Search Console is empty.

 This difference in approach is a deliberate, and seemingly arbitrary design decision by the team responsible for this report.
 In fact, each feature that Google supports is detected, extracted, and reported on in different ways, according to the whims of the teams involved.
-Their problems with silos and internal inconsistency extend well beyond their reporting, into the heart of how they extract process different types of schema.org entities – but that’s a whole other topic.
+There are many similar examples to this.
+Their problems with silos and internal inconsistency extend well beyond their reporting into the heart of how they extract, process different types of schema.org entities – but that’s a whole other topic.

 There’s consistency in their bad advice, at least.
 It all assumes that they’re talking to users who’re simply copying/pasting bits of isolated structured data into their webpages.
 It caters to users who don’t have connected graphs, and that they’re just trying to add snippets of code to specific pages (to chase specific features/rewards from Google’s structured data features).